nguyenliliana/ersp-research-log/ersp-research-log-f22.md

 **Tuesday (1.5 hours) Read Research Paper**
 - I read, annotated, and took notes on the research paper, “BERT: Pre-training of Deep Bidirectional Transformers for Language Understanding”.
 My [notes](https://docs.google.com/document/d/1PoUccoQWEsk7Ggka9py5NHr3Jg__zT7L_zBdZ5leOo0/edit?usp=sharing) followed the guiding questions that Prof. Mirza provided us.
 I found the guiding questions extremely helpful, especially with approaching a long and unfamiliar research paper.
 I was able to read more purposefully and it helped me get a better understanding of the research paper.
 It took me 1.5 hours which was longer than I expected.
 I think next time, I will be able to read more efficiently.

+**Friday (1 hour) Group Meeting**
+- We had a group meeting on Friday 5-6pm.
+I took meeting notes, so that we could keep a record of what we discussed and also have a place to brainstorm.
+Edwin was absent, so the meeting notes would be very useful for him to catch up on what he missed.
+To summarize what we accomplished during our meeting, we finalized and sent our group page to Cinmay, prepared for the 3-min presentation on BERT, brainstormed teaching topics for Week 4, sent a follow up email to Prof. Chang and our mentors, and set learning goals for the group.
+For more details, the meetings notes are linked [here](https://docs.google.com/document/d/1WacnE0pgiFf6AJWSzdX2_lNgiEeIEsQM5zRqOD7xafo/edit?usp=sharing).

 # Week 1 (9/25-10/1)
 ## Meeting Summaries